countable-web/open-source-corporation/admin/MEETINGS.md

 We currently have a UX, DevOps, and Developers guild meetings, periodically.
 The purpose of this meeting is:
   * Present and review each others' work and provide peer feedback.
-  * "Mob" programming, create something together in the meeting.
+  * Hold collaborative design activities such as "Mob" programming to create something together in the meeting.

 Discuss goals for each guild and roadmap for meeting them:
   * UX - improve the end-user experience of all our work.